gjc/gjc.github.io/Gifts.md

 <p style="text-align:center;"><img src="assets/img/gifts.png" alt="Gifts"></p>

-We genuinely wish for nothing more than seeing you on the day.

-However, if you are considering getting us a gift, we would be very grateful.

 Two years ago we bought our first house together.
-As you may know, the house was (and remains) a source of a great number of projects!
-There are also bits and pieces that we would love for around the house.
-However, if we were to start to list them all, we would be here all day!
+We still have some projects we want to do and bits and pieces that we would love for the house.
+If you are thinkging of getting us a gift we would welcome any contributions either by bank transfer to

-As we continue to turn our first house into our first home, we would kindly welcome gift donations to our "first home fund", for example, by bank transfer to

 * Account number: 8468486
 * s/c: 40-47-61

-or if you would to give a gift voucher, we have also set up a John Lewis gift voucher list which you can vist [<b>here</b>](https://www.johnlewisgiftlist.com/giftint/JSPs/GiftList/ListManagement/ListHolderLogin.jsp?source=em_GLSoccasionRegistrationvoucher___) (Gift List number: 767464)
+or if you would like to give a gift voucher, we have also set up a John Lewis gift voucher list which you can visit [<b>here</b>](https://www.johnlewisgiftlist.com/giftint/JSPs/GiftList/ListManagement/ListHolderLogin.jsp?source=em_GLSoccasionRegistrationvoucher___) (Gift List number: 767464)